nabijaczleweli/gen-epub-book/README.md

   awk gen-epub-book.awk -v temp="$TEMP
 ```

-For more detailed usage information and tag list, see the [manpage](https://cdn.rawgit.com/nabijaczleweli/gen-epub-book/man/gen-epub-book.awk.1.html).
+For more detailed usage information and tag list, see the [manpage](https://cdn.rawgit.com/nabijaczleweli/gen-epub-book/man/gen-epub-book.awk.1.html),
+and for a full guide see the [webpage](https://nabijaczleweli.xyz/content/gen-epub-book).

 ## AWK support